josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🧣_women_and_their_rights_are_not_your_pawns.md

-# 🧣 Women’s Rights as Wedge Narrative
+# 🧣 Women & Their Rights Are Not Your Pawns
 **First created:** 2026-01-18 | **Last updated:** 2026-01-18
 *How appeals to women’s rights are weaponised to fracture solidarity, launder violence, and justify control — without improving women’s lives.*